microsoft/azure-spring-apps-training/99-conclusion/README.md

 As an addendum to this workshop, consider taking the [tutorial on using alerts and action groups with Azure Spring Apps](https://docs.microsoft.com/azure/spring-cloud/spring-cloud-tutorial-alerts-action-groups/?WT.mc_id=azurespringcloud-github-judubois) to detect and respond to abnormal conditions.

-Also, check out our tutorial to [Deploy Azure Spring Apps a virtual network](https://docs.microsoft.com/azure/spring-cloud/spring-cloud-tutorial-deploy-in-azure-virtual-network).
+Also, check out our tutorial to [Deploy Azure Spring Apps in a virtual network](https://docs.microsoft.com/azure/spring-cloud/spring-cloud-tutorial-deploy-in-azure-virtual-network).

 Have a look through the [Azure Spring Apps documentation](https://docs.microsoft.com/azure/spring-cloud/?WT.mc_id=azurespringcloud-github-judubois) for more quickstarts, tutorials, and reference materials.